lin2185154731/FCGTN/README.md

 # FCGTN
-Minimal reproducible example (MRE) for the “Federated Causal-Graph Transfer Network” paper.
+Minimal reproducible example (MRE) for the “Federated Causal-Graph Transfer Network” validate.
 Includes synthetic demo data and a lightweight inference script; real industrial data remain confidential.

 # FCGTN • Minimal Reproducible Example (MRE)

-This repository provides a **small, runnable demo** of the methods described in  Paper
+This repository provides a **small, runnable demo** of the methods for the “Federated Causal-Graph Transfer Network”

 **Disclaimer
 * The CSV contained here is **synthetic**.
 Values are randomly drawn so that mean/variance roughly match the real sensor streams, **but no commercial or personal information is included**.
-* We publish this MRE solely to satisfy the **Data Availability Policy** and to help reviewers reproduce the main claims.
+* We publish this MRE solely to satisfy the **Data Availability Policy** and to help engineer reproduce the main claims.
 * Full production data and full-size model weights remain confidential under NDA with our industrial partners.

 ---